MichaelPaulukonis/gifgit-image-editor/README.md

 The editor is not built with any javascript framework or with any javascript canvas library.
 Each image editing tool is in a dedicated page, example the eraser tool is "eraser.html".

-The associated scripts for the edit tool page are in the same folder as the page so **remove the extra URL path** ("/scripts/tools/") in front of the script files.
+The associated scripts for the edit tool page are in the same folder as the page so **remove the extra URL path ("/scripts/tools/") in front of the script tags for each page**.

 Example for eraser.html at the bottom of the page: